MultiCraft/repixture/mods/rp_moon/API.md

 ## How moon phases work

-Internally, the moon phase is directly derivied from the current game day (`minetest.get_day_count()`) plus a random offset that is specific to the world seed.
+Internally, the moon phase is directly derived from the current game day (`minetest.get_day_count()`) plus a random offset that is specific to the world seed.